-This guide will walk you through the complete details on how to join Air Force after 12th, including eligibility criteria, Air Force exams after 12th, skills required and career prospects.
+This article explains how to join Indian Air Force after 12th, including the Indian Air Force qualification requirements, the Air Force exams after 12th, and how to apply online for the Indian Air Force.
 Let’s begin.

 1. The Flying Branch: Combat and missile-carrying pilots (Fighter Pilots), men and material-transporting pilots and helicopter pilots who offer air support to a marching army.